aeramireza/GenAI-chatbot/README.md

-# Rule-based financial chatbot with EDA
+# Rule-Based Financial Chatbot with EDA
-Developing of a chatbot to assist with financial inquiries with the GenAI team at BCG X (job at BCG simulation)
+Developing of a chatbot to assist with financial inquiries with the GenAI team at BCG X (BCG job simulation)